HeuristNetwork/heurist-map/docs/configuration.md

 `runtime` contains values required by the running application but which must **not** be stored as normal map preferences.
 Typical examples are:

 - database name;
-- API/server URL;
+- public API URL;
+- Heurist root URL (`baseUrl`) when host services such as preferences, publishing, popup templates, or record editing are available;
 - access token and request headers;
-- Heurist base URL used by the host adapter;
 - viewer/configuration mode;
 - provider-specific basemap credentials/options.